nfps-dev/nfp-examples/README.md

 ### Bootloader

-For maximum portability, robustness, and longevity, a bootloader is a tiny minified script that fetches the NFP's latest packages from the chain and hydrates the running SVG document (e.g., by injecting scripts).
+For maximum portability, robustness, and longevity, a bootloader is a tiny minified script that fetches the NFP's latest packages from the chain and hydrates the running SVG document (i.e., by injecting script elements).
 The bootloader ensures that the raw, original SVG file can forever be opened and run as a standalone web application in any modern browser.

 The `@nfps.dev/runtime` package provides a function that can be called by the project's bootloader to automatically handle resolving the NFP's dependencies by reading the requisite children of the `<metadata>` element.
 This approach allows project's to add some custom UI or logic to their bootloader flow.